edrlab/thorium-reader-doc/content.en/210_reading/211_moving.md

 Attention!

 There are two different shortcuts to go to the next or previous chapter.
-Depending on your configuration and whether or not you use a screen reader, it is possible that only one of these that only one of these two combinations works.
+Depending on your configuration and whether or not you use a screen reader, it is possible that only one of these two combinations works.

 {{< /hint >}}